nsidc/granule-metgen/README.md

 ## AWS Credentials

-In order to process science data and stage it for Cumulus, you must first create & setup your AWS credentials.
-Two options for doing this are:
+In order to process science data and stage it for Cumulus, you must create & setup AWS credentials.
+There are two options to do this:

-### Option 1: Manually Creating Configuration Files
+### Option 1: Manually Create Configuration Files

 First, create a directory in your user's home directory to store the AWS configuration: